-You can connect to the POWERbot via WiFi, allowing you issue command through your voice from Google Home Assistant.
+You can connect to the POWERbot via WiFi, allowing you issue commands through your voice from Google Home Assistant.

-With a healthy 90 minutes of battery life, this robot will recharge on its own when it is running low.
+With 60 minutes of healthy battery life, this robot will recharge on its own when it is running low.

-For the features it packs, the POWERbot understandably does not come cheap.
+For the features it packs, the POWERbot Plus understandably does not come cheap.

 The dust canister capacity is concerning, however, at only 0.3 litres where you may have to empty the insides often.